Skip to main content

 The research plan consists of a portfolio of interrelated projects that focus on key areas of measurement science needed to achieve successful development and implementation of cybernetic building systems.
 Collectively they provide a comprehensive approach that will lead to new industry standards and practices which will result in a radical market transformation in building system design and operation.

 Two unique laboratories play a critical role in this research program.
 One is the Virtual Cybernetic Building Testbed (VCBT).
 This realistic, whole-building emulator combines actual building control equipment with simulated building systems and weather.
 The VCBT is used by projects in the program to conduct research under controlled conditions that cannot be accomplished in actual buildings.
 The second laboratory is the Intelligent Building Agents Laboratory (IBAL).
-The IBAL is a complex "building in a laboratory" that includes all of the mechanical equipment that would typically be found in a small office building, as well as equipment to deliver conditions and thermal loads that are consistent with this application.
-The IBAL support research in the use of artificial intelligence to optimize the building-scale performance of mechanical systems.
+The IBAL is a complex "building in a laboratory" that includes all the mechanical equipment that would typically be found in a small office building, as well as equipment to deliver conditions and thermal loads that are consistent with this application.
+The IBAL supports research in the use of artificial intelligence to optimize the building-scale performance of mechanical systems.

 This program also provides technical support for the ongoing development of key enabling standards that create the communication infrastructure used in the VCBT and upon which embedded intelligent systems will be built.
 EL’s past work has led to international adoption and commercialization of BACnet, one of the most widely used and successful standards in ASHRAE history.
 EL will continue to work with industry partners to enhance BACnet capabilities in ways that eliminate barriers to extending BACnet beyond HVAC applications and enable BACnet systems to provide operational data to enterprise management tools.
-A second generation HVACSIM+ dynamic building simulation program is also being developed that will significantly reduce the time and expertise needed to develop complex simulation models.

 Two projects address automated fault detection and diagnostics (FDD) for HVAC system components.
 One focuses on residential systems and one on commercial building systems.
 Both projects involve developing and testing FDD tools that can be implemented using commercially available instrumentation and control products, and demonstrating the energy benefits of detecting and responding to faults before building conditions degrade to the point that occupants complain.
 In the residential area research will focus on FDD for heat pumps and air conditioners.
-This involves testing a NIST-developed adaptive FDD algorithm under real-world transient conditions, laboratory tests to collect well-characterized system performance data under multiple simultaneous faults, and continuing technical support for the development of standards and tools to evaluate the performance of FDD algorithms.
+This project involves testing a NIST-developed adaptive FDD algorithm under real-world transient conditions, laboratory tests to collect well-characterized system performance data under multiple simultaneous faults, and continuing technical support for the development of standards and tools to evaluate the performance of FDD algorithms.
 For commercial building systems, the work will focus on collaborating with CRADA partners for continued development and field testing of a Fault Detection and Diagnostic – Expert Assistant (FDD-EA) in HVAC and compressed air system applications, expanding the interactive diagnostic capabilities of the tool, and developing a way to prioritize faults based on energy impact and occupant comfort.

 A research project on control optimization using intelligent agents seeks to enable a fundamental paradigm shift in the way in which building system operation is optimized for energy efficiency.
 Classical optimization techniques have not been successful in buildings, but adapting machine learning and intelligent agent technology from other fields offers the promise of significant improvement in building operations.
 The IBAL serves as a resource for this effort to develop and test a range of intelligent agent-based optimization approaches.